Limits on drug coverage

-The limits described below help us track drug usage, safety, and costs.
+The limits described below help UMP track drug usage, safety, and costs.
 Drugs may be added to any of these programs at any time.

 You can find out if any of these limits apply to your drug by checking the UMP Preferred Drug List or calling Washington State Rx Services at 1-888-361-1611.

-Some medications require preauthorization to determine whether the medication meets medical necessity and appropriateness criteria or the plan will not cover them.
+Some medications require preauthorization to determine whether they are medically necessary and meet criteria, or the plan will not cover them.

 Check the UMP Preferred Drug List to find out if your drug requires preauthorization, or call Washington State Rx Services at 1-888-361-1611.
 You and your prescribing provider can also find the coverage criteria for your drug.

 Some examples (not at complete list) of the drugs requiring preauthorization include:

-- Certain injectable drugs when obtained through a retail pharmacy or a network mail-order pharmacy.
+- Certain injectable drugs when purchased through a network retail or mail-order pharmacy.

-Note: Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization; call Regence Customer Service at 1-888-849-3681 for more information.
+Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization.
+Call UMP Customer Service at 1-888-849-3681 for details.

-Emergency fill: Emergency fill lets you get a limited quantity of certain drugs while the plan processes your preauthorization request and you need a limited quantity of a medication because a delay could result in emergency care, hospital admission, or a serious threat to your health or others in contact with you.
-To learn how this works, read the "Emergency Fill" section in your UMP Plus-PSHVN or UMP Plus-UW Medicine ACN certificate of coverage.
+Emergency fill: Emergency fill lets you get a limited quantity of certain drugs while the plan processes your preauthorization request.
+This option is only available when a delay could result in emergency care, hospital admission, or a serious threat to your health or others in contact with you.
+To learn how this works, read the "Emergency fill" section in your PSHVN or UW Medicine ACN certificate of coverage.
 See the list of medications available for emergency fill.

 Certain drugs have a quantity limit per prescription (how much or how many you get).
 If you need more than this limit allows, your pharmacist or prescribing provider must call Washington State Rx Services at 1-888-361-1611.

 Specialty drugs are high-cost drugs that need special handling and are subject to special rules.
 They require preauthorization and are covered only when purchased through the plan's network specialty drug pharmacy, Ardon Health.

-If you are prescribed a specialty drug, call Ardon Health at 1-855-425-4085.
+If you are prescribed one, call Ardon Health at 1-855-425-4085.
 They will provide individualized help to get you the drug you need.

 When a drug is part of the step therapy program, you have to try certain drugs (Step 1) before the prescribed Step 2 drug will be covered.
 When a prescription for a step therapy drug is submitted “out of order,” meaning you haven’t first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
 When this happens, your provider will need to prescribe the Step 1 drug for you.

 If you or your provider feels that you need the Step 2 prescription filled as originally written, without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.